neil-justice/basket-pricer/README.md

 #### Testing

 There are unit tests for each of the offer types implemented, and for the `Pricer` class, which is responsible for applying all offers to a basket and generating a pricing summary.
+Ideally a few more of the classes would have had tests, such as the `BasketBuilder`.